-Organizations are important, they make us accomplish far more together than we ever could apart.
+Organizations are important.
+They make us accomplish far more together than we ever could apart.
 They form and build not only amazing products that we use today, but create country’s and nations that not only protect us but can do a lot of good in the world.
-But the key is, all of these things were created with a purpose in mind.
+The key is, all of these things were created with a purpose in mind.

 The enemy is the culture we have slipped into.
 A culture that understands less about purpose and more about putting your head down and getting to work.

-A place where we brag about how long we have worked and how many hours we spent rather then what we achived or accomplished.
+A place where we brag about how long we have worked and how many hours we spent rather than what we achieved or accomplished.